-Removing a category does not delete the posts assigned to that category.
-Instead, any posts assigned to deleted categories will be reassigned to the WordPress default category (see further below).
+Removing a category does not delete posts assigned to that category.
+Instead, any posts assigned to deleted categories will be reassigned to the default category (this is covered further below).

-You can delete categories individually, or in bulk.
+You can delete WordPress categories individually, or in bulk.

-A window will pop up asking you to confirm the deletion.
-Click OK to go ahead, or Cancel to abort …
+A message will appear asking you to confirm the deletion.
+Click OK to proceed, or Cancel to abort …

 (Click ‘OK’ to proceed)

-Let’s say that you import product data into your site containing many different categories (e.g. product manufacturers), and you want to reduce the number of categories by assigning your imported posts to a single category.
-If you have too many categories to delete one at a time, this is where the bulk delete feature can be useful.
+Let’s say that you import product data into your site containing many different categories (e.g. product manufacturers), and you want to consolidate posts to a fewer number of categories.
+If you have too many categories to delete individually, this is where the bulk delete feature comes in handy.

-Important: Make sure that any posts that may be affected when unnecessary categories are removed have been reassigned to an existing or new category.
-For more details on how to reassign post categories, see this tutorial: How To Edit And Delete Posts
+Important: Make sure that any posts that will be affected when unwanted categories are removed have been reassigned to an existing or new category.
+For more details on how to reassign post categories, go to this tutorial: Editing And Deleting Posts In WordPress

-To bulk delete WordPress categories, click the main check box in the header row.
-This will select all category items on the page.
+To delete multiple categories, click the main check box in the header row.
+This will select all items .

-Next, go through the table and untick the box next to categories that you DO NOT want to delete.
-You can select/deselect categories by toggling on the check box next to the item.
+Next, go through the table and deselect categories that you DO NOT want to delete.
+Select/deselect categories by toggling on the check box next to the item.

-Once you have selected all of the items to be deleted, select ‘Delete’ from the ‘Bulk Actions’ drop down menu …
+After ticking all of the entries you would like to delete, choose ‘Delete’ from the ‘Bulk Actions’ drop-down menu …

-(Choose the ‘Delete’ option from the ‘Bulk Actions’ dropdown menu)
+(Choose ‘Delete’ from the ‘Bulk Actions’ drop menu)